+Current research shows that most medications are compatible with breastfeeding, which means advice to pump and dump breast milk is dated and not necessary.
 The following list is a quick reference for common medications that are generally safe to take while breastfeeding.
-As always, take any medication as directed by your health care provider.
+As always, discuss any medication with your health care provider.

 Bactrim – use with caution with premature infants, infants with jaundice or G6PD